DevMountain/Alarm/README.md

 Fill in the `saveButtonTapped` function on the detail view so that you can add new alarms and edit existing alarms.

 1. Use `DateHelper.thisMorningAtMidnight` to find the time interval between this morning at midnight and the `datePicker.date`.
-2. Unwrap `self.alarm` and if there is an alarm, call your `AlarmController.sharedInstance.updateAlarm` function and pass it the time interval you just created and the title from the title text field.
+2. Unwrap `alarm` and if there is an alarm, call the `update(alarm:, fireTimeFromMidnight:, name:)` function from the `AlarmController` and pass it the time interval you just created and the title from the title text field.
-3. If there is no alarm, call your `AlarmController.sharedInstance.addAlarm` function to create and add a new alarm.
+3. If there is no alarm, call the `addAlarm(fireTimeFromMidnight:, name:)` function to create and add a new alarm.
     * note: You should be able to run the project and have what appears to be a fully functional app.
-You should be able to add, edit, and delete alarms, and enable/disable alarms.
+You should be able to add, edit, delete, and enable/disable alarms.
 We have not yet covered how to alert the user when time is up, so that part will not work yet, but we'll get there.

-## Part Two - NSCoding, Protocol Extensions, UILocalNotifications, UIAlertControllers
+## Part Two - NSCoding, Protocol Extensions, UserNotifications

 ### Conform to the NSCoding Protocol

-Make your `Alarm` object conforom to the NSCoding protocol so that we persist alarms across app launches using NSKeyedArchiver and NSKeyedUnarchiver.
+Make your `Alarm` object conforom to the NSCoding protocol so that we can persist alarms across app launches using NSKeyedArchiver and NSKeyedUnarchiver.

-1. Adopt the NSCoding protocol and add the required `init?(coder aDecoder: NSCoder)` and `encodeWithCoder(aCoder: NSCoder)` functions.
+1. Adopt the NSCoding protocol and add the required `init?(coder aDecoder: NSCoder)` and `encode(with aCoder: NSCoder)` functions.
 You should review NSCoding in the documentation before continuing.
-2. Inside each, you will use the NSCoder provided from the initializer or function to either encode your properties using `aCoder.encodeObject(object, forKey: key)` or decode your properties using `aDecoder.decodeObjectForKey(key)`.
+2. Inside each, you will use the NSCoder provided from the initializer or function to either encode your properties using `encode(_:, forKey:)` or decode your properties using `decodeObject(forKey:)`.
-    * note: It is best practice to create static internal keys to use in encoding and decoding (ex. `private let kName = "name"`)
+    * note: It is best practice to create static internal keys to use in encoding and decoding (ex. `private let NameKey = "name"`)

 ### Persistence With NSKeyedArchiver and NSKeyedUnarchiver

-Add persistence using NSKeyedArchiver and NSKeyedUnarchiver to the AlarmController.
-Archiving is similar to working with NSUserDefaults, but uses NSCoders to serialize and deserialize objects instead of our `initWithDictionary` and `dictionaryRepresentation` functions.
+Add persistence using NSKeyedArchiver and NSKeyedUnarchiver to the `AlarmController`.
+Archiving is similar to working with UserDefaults, but uses NSCoders to serialize and deserialize objects instead of our `init?(dictionary: [String: Any])` and `dictionaryRepresentation` functions.
 Both are valuable to know and be comfortable with.

 NSKeyedArchiver serializes objects and saves them to a file on the device.
 NSKeyedUnarchiver pulls that file and deserializes the data back into our model objects.